 Online graduate certificates in science teaching help educators gain knowledge and

-competence in one of six specialized content areas.
+competence in one of seven specialized content areas.
 Whether you're teaching a new

 subject, working toward "highly qualified" status, or staying abreast of your field,

 our 12-credit graduate certificates will help you get there.

 - Graduate Certificates in Science Education, offered through MSU's Master of Science in Science Education (MSSE) program, have been known since 1993 for high-quality online graduate level science courses.

 - These science education certificates are designed for teachers of all backgrounds.
 Your fellow students will be K-12 teachers, community college instructors, museum professionals and informal science educators.
 As you learn along with peers from around the world, you'll absorb new ideas and fresh perspectives.